rritec/powerbi/Notebooks/PBI_02_01_Power_Pivot_Manage_Relationships.md

 # Power Pivot
-  1. It is useful to do two activities
+  - It is useful to do two activities

-    - Relation Ships
+    1. Modeling
         - Relation ship(Among Tables) Vs Join(Among Queries)
         - Cardinality
           - One to One
           - One to Many
           - **Many to One**(Default)
           - Many to Many
         - Cross Filter Directions
           - **Single**(Default)
           - Both
         - Active Vs Inactive Relationships

-    - DAX Calculations
+    2. DAX Calculations

 ## Manage Relationships